Date:

 Development:

-Depending on its outcomes, the air ambulance landing site review may represent a step in the right direction for effected airports to understand their gaps in services and what is needed to ensure they can safely operate as air ambulance landing sites.
-The RMA is listed as a key stakeholder in this consultation process and staff will ensure that all consultation includes the effected members.
-However, the review may also pose a risk to small municipalities if outcomes include recommendations for airport standards that small municipalities may be unable to meet, particularly without targeted funding support from the Government of Alberta.
+In 2023, Alberta Health Services hired a contractor to conduct a review of air ambulance land sites to assess their suitability for accommodating safe access by fixed wing air ambulances.
+Depending on its outcomes, the review may represent a step in the right direction for effected airports to understand their gaps in services and what is needed to ensure they can safely operate as air ambulance landing sites.
+The RMA was listed as a key stakeholder in this consultation process and staff completed a joint submission on this issue with ABmunis that reiterated the need for all consultation to include impacted members.
+The submission includes the following key concerns:

-The RFP does not make up for the closure of air ambulance landing sites without consultation and does not restore services and adhere AHS to their existing contracts.
+The review does not make up for the closure of air ambulance landing sites without consultation and does not restore services and adhere AHS to their existing contracts.
 There needs to be adequate training of contracted pilots working in these rural areas and the RFP does not account for this.